laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Contrastive
 -----------

 Contrastive learning has been introduced in version 6.0.0 as the new identification algorithm (publication in progress).
 In it, all individual blobs are used to train ResNet to embed images in an embedded space by using positive and negative pairs of images (this is why it's called contrastive learning).
 Positive pairs of images come from the same fragment and negative pairs come from different but coexisting fragments.
-With training, images from the sae animal start clustering in the embedded space and the "*cluster quality*" increases until reaching the target quality.
+With training, images from the same animal start clustering in the embedded space and the :wikipedia:`silhouette score <Silhouette_(clustering)>` increases until reaching the target score.
 For this to happen, very big batches are used, by default 400 (400 positive pairs and 400 negative pairs of images, 1600 images per batch).

 - **DISABLE_CONTRASTIVE.** Skips the contrastive step to go directly to accumulation protocol.